A topological interpretation of Viro's $\mathfrak{gl}(1\vert 1)$-Alexander polynomial of a graph: Relations between and

 \section{Relations between $\Delta_{(G, c)}(t)$ and $\underline{\Delta}(G, c)$}

-For an oriented trivalent graph $G$ without source or sink embedded in $S^{3}$, consider a coloring $c$ of $G$ for which the weight on each edge is one.
-It is easy to see that the admissible condition for the weights is satisfied.
-In this case, we simply suppress the weights and the coloring becomes a map $c: E\to \mathbb{Z}$ which sends each edge to its multiplicity.
-The admissible conditions simply become one condition $\sum_{i=1}^{3} \epsilon_i j_i=0$, which coincides with the definition of balanced coloring in \cite{alex}.
-For a balanced positive coloring $c$, in \cite{alex} we defined a single-variable polynomial $\Delta_{(G, c)}(t)$ and studied its MOY-type relations.
+For a graph $G$, consider a coloring $c$ of it for which the weight on each edge is one.
+It is easy to see that the admissibility condition for the weights is satisfied.
+In this case, we simply suppress the weights and the coloring becomes a map $c: E\to \mathbb{Z}\backslash \{0\}$ which sends each edge to its multiplicity.
+The admissibility conditions simply become one condition $\sum_{i=1}^{3} \epsilon_i j_i=0$, which coincides with the definition of balanced coloring in \cite{alex}.
+We recall its definition here.

+\begin{defn} \rm For a graph $G$, let $E$ be the set of its edges.
+A map $c: E\to \mathbb{Z}$ is called a {\it balanced coloring} if for each vertex $v$ of $G$, we have If further each $c(e)>0$, we call $c$ a {\it positive coloring}. \end{defn}

+For a positive coloring $c$, in \cite{alex} we defined a single-variable polynomial $\Delta_{(G, c)}(t)$ and studied its MOY-type relations.

 We briefly review the definition of $\Delta_{(G, c)}(t)$.
 For more details and properties of it, please refer to \cite{alex}.
+Let $X$ be the complement of $G$ in $S^3$, which is obtained by removing from $S^3$ the interior of a tubular neighborhood of $G$ in $S^3$.
 The balanced coloring $c$ of $G$ naturally defines a homomorphism